CorrelAid/docs/wiki/faq.md

 ### I need my own @correlaid.org email address.
 How do I get it?

 Request a Google Workspace account via this [form](https://docs.google.com/forms/d/e/1FAIpQLScJYiZDTlo0S4N7eeRVyo7GgSHFzdiaKvBt5RJ8C5Fo\_22r0g/viewform).
-Phil or Frie will create the account for you within 1-2 days.
+Isabel or Frie will create the account for you within 1-2 days.

 ### How can I change my password?